biserkacvetkovska/personal-website/lessons/first-lesson-html.md

 Lastly, to showcase your interests, we will use a list.

 The html tag for list is `<ul>`.
 Inside every list we have list items which are represented with the `<li>` tag.

 For example, if you want to create the following list in HTML:

 * List item 1
 * List item 2
 * List item 3

-Copy the following HTML in you `index.html` file.
+you willl need to copy the following HTML in you `index.html` file.

 ```html
 <ul>